-The Ohio Assessments for Educators (OAE) program assesses the content-area and professional (pedagogical) knowledge of candidates who are either seeking initial Ohio educator licensure or adding a new licensure area.
-The OAE program, administered by Pearson, includes 41 content-area assessments and four professional (pedagogical) knowledge assessments.
-Six OAE assessments include two separate tests each (i.e., Subtest I and Subtest II) for a total of 51 unique tests.
+The Ohio Assessments for Educators (OAE) program, administered by Pearson, assesses the content-area and professional (pedagogical) knowledge of candidates who are either seeking initial Ohio educator licensure or adding a new licensure area.
 The OAE tests are aligned with Ohio Educator Standards, Ohio Learning Standards, and other professional standards, as appropriate.

 Each test was validated for use in Ohio in accordance with the practices recommended by the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014).
 The Standards require a clear definition of content domain and a rationale to support a claim that the knowledge, skills, and abilities being assessed in a licensure test are required for credential-worthy performance.
-Educators, educator preparation program faculty, and administrators from across Ohio were involved in reviewing the test materials for content, job-relatedness, and prevention of bias; validating their appropriateness for use in Ohio; and making recommendations for the passing score for each test.
+Educators, educator preparation program faculty, and administrators from across Ohio were involved in reviewing the test materials for content, job-relatedness, and fairness; validating their appropriateness for use in Ohio; and making recommendations for the passing score for each test.

 The OAE tests are computer-based and delivered through a national network of Pearson computer-based testing centers.
 Most tests are available year-round by appointment.
-In addition, beginning in December 2022, select tests became available for online proctoring.
-Currently 26 tests are available via online proctoring in addition to test center-based administration.
+Currently 30 tests are available via online proctoring in addition to test center-based administration.